 Slowing down will help you recognize and deal with your stress through self-awareness.
 Notice what kinds of interactions trigger you.
 Can you prepare for these interactions by giving yourself some emotional space?
 Notice also the signals your body is giving you.
 Where are you holding tension when your grief has you most paralyzed?
 Can you take a moment to practice breathing and releasing that tension?

 Think of grief almost as an uninvited guest in your home that you can’t push out the door with force – but must instead tend to until it's ready to leave of its own volition.
 Click To TweetThink of grief almost as an uninvited guest in your home that you can’t push out the door with force – but must instead tend to until it’s ready to leave of its own volition.
 You can’t overcome it with sheer force of will, but you can influence the power it has over your mind and body.

 Depending on the magnitude of your loss, dealing with your grief may be the hardest thing you ever have to do.
 So, be gentle with yourself.
 Give yourself space to process.

 Compassion will allow you to stand firm and resist being strong-armed by the brain’s insistence that you’ve got to do something, anything to get the pain behind you.
 Because you’re human, your mind will have trouble staying calm in the present-moment reality of your loss.
-It can’t help but jump to the worst-case scenario: that you’ll never recover.
+It can’t help but jump to the worst-case scenario: that you’ll never recover and will stay here like this, paralyzed in your grief.
 Remember that this is simply the brain’s survival mechanism at work, trying to “solve” a problem it perceives as a threat.